-What is our plugin BRAW Studio and its basic usage : limitations of the trial, BRAW Studio Panel for PPro, explanation about the Source Settings, how to copy them from one clip to another and the Sidecar workflow are discussed in this article

 BRAW Studio is a Premiere Pro / Media Encoder / After Effects plugin which uses the official Blackmagic RAW API made by Blackmagic Design to import, decode and process your .braw files.

 It means that your imported footages will have the same look and visual quality than in the official Blackmagic tools (DaVinci Resolve and BRAW Player), using the Blackmagic's Color Science Version 4 Algorithms (the only version available as of now in the BRAW API).

 We always update our plugin as quickly as possible when a new version of the BRAW API is available (see our Changelog), which is usually when a new firmware for your camera or a new version of DaVinci Resolve is released.

-Now reads